 As Martin Luther King Jr. wrote:

 The function of education, therefore, is to teach one to think intensively and to think critically.
 But education which stops with efficiency may prove the greatest menace to society.
 The most dangerous criminal may be the man gifted with reason, but with no morals.

 There are, of course, great difficulties in the idea that schools ought to be responsible for teaching any form of morality.
 To be clear at the outset, my argument is that schools ought to teach individuals to ask moral questions, not that schools should provide answers.
 My first philosophy class quite literally changed my life on a daily basis, because it made me ask a new question: “What should I eat?”
 Like most 18 year olds I had always been content to eat whatever was tasty and reasonably priced, without much thought about where the food came from.

 There are two other articles I still remember from that class and refer to frequently.
 One was by Peter Singer on morality and global poverty, and the other was on white privilege by Peggy McIntosh.
-(Both are short, and available for free online at the links provided, so I strongly encourage you to read them).
+(Both are short, and available for free online, so I strongly encourage you to read them).

 What, you may be wondering, is the value of a question without an answer?
 There is not ‘an answer’ to the question of ‘What should I eat?’ and yet pondering that question as nonetheless affected my unavoidable answer to the daily question ‘What do I eat?’
 In a similar manner there is not an answer to the question, “What is ethical/moral?” but by pondering it we may nonetheless improve our behavior.